OffchainLabs/arbitrum-monitoring/packages/assertion-monitor/README.md

 ### One-off Check

-To monitor assertions and display their status for a specific block range, execute the following command:
+To find assertion events and display their status for a specific block range, execute the following command:

 ```bash
 yarn dev [--configPath=<CONFIG_PATH>]